-For my part, I’m going to celebrate today by stacking a dozen Excel cupcakes into a pyramid, holding my hands behind my back, and speed eating them with my face…like I’m in a contest.
+I’m going to celebrate today by stacking a dozen Excel cupcakes into a pyramid, holding my hands behind my back, and speed eating them with my face…like I’m in a contest.

 But before I do that, let me share a few bits of little known trivia about Excel.